 Relevant student organizations.
 Several on-campus social work student organizations can further immerse you in the field.
 These experiences are not only great additions to your resume but also help you get involved in the community and meet other students who are passionate about helping others.

 Immersion programs.
 Unique to UW-Eau Claire is the university's exceptional cultural immersion programming.
 These faculty-led experiences take you across the country, giving you deeper insight and understanding of the world around you.
 Students take away critical skills and knowledge, including how to work with a multicultural society and how to enhance social development and well-being.

 Connection to local employers.
-Annual on-campus Career Conferences and a Nursing and Health Care Professional Career Fair bring potential employers right to you.
+Annual on-campus Career Conferences, the Nursing and Health Care Professional Career Fair and the Non-Profit and Government Career Fair bring potential employers right to you.
 These events are excellent opportunities to network and submit your resume for current and future job openings.

 Graduates of UW-Eau Claire's social work program leave prepared and ready to make a difference.
 Because of the broad nature of the program, you will be qualified to work in a variety of fields, including mental health, alcohol or drug abuse, gerontology and child welfare.